gdiaz384/ADKTools/README.md

     - Provide a CLI frontend for DISM to help capture/deploy WIM images manually
         - Note: GImageX is also included as a gooey front-end.
 - Creates a WinPE workspace to easily make changes to WIM images.

+*Lenovo drivers can be installed automatically but must be downloaded/extracted manually.

 ## Use Cases: